 Two important things to focus on when driving traffic to your website are relevance and authority.

-Outreach is also a vital element to creating backlinks to your site.
+Outreach is also a vital element in creating quality backlinks to your site.
 It requires authentic relationship building and honest intent, but the benefits can be enormous.
-Partner with other bloggers, influencers, and publications to generate information and tools that are valuable to your target audience.
+Partner with other bloggers, influencers, and publications to generate information and free tools that are valuable to your target audience.

 Email Marketing: Your Most Valuable Customers